Emotiv/cortex-example/unity/README.md

 **DataSubscriber.cs**: The script to show subscribe and unsubscribe data.
 The header and data of corresponding streams will be displayed and updated.
 Note that the MARKERS channel of EEG data will not been displayed.

+**Emotiv-Unity-Plugin**: The plugin help the application to work with Cortex.
+Please refer to [emotiv-unity-plugin](https://github.com/Emotiv/unity-plugin)

 ## How to use
 Please follow the below steps:
 1. Put clientId, clientSecret of your App to AppConfig.cs.
 You also can configure application name, application version and TmpAppDataDir to create logs folder.
 2. You make sure have logined via EmotivApp.
 3. Click run the Example from editor.
-Firstly, the Example will connect to Cortex then process authorizing procedure.
+Firstly, the example will connect to Cortex then process authorizing procedure.
-You might need to grant access right for the Example via EmotivApp at the first time.
-Afterthat, the Example will authorize to get the cortex token to work with Cortex.
+You might need to grant access right for the example via EmotivApp at the first time.
+Afterthat, the example will authorize to get the cortex token to work with Cortex.
 The token will be saved for next using.
-After authorizing successfully, the Example will find headsets and list all to screen.
+After authorizing successfully, the example will find headsets and list all to screen.
 4. Click on a headet button to create a working session with the given headset and subscribe device information .
 It is default data stream types.
 5. You will move to sceen show your contact quality.
 Please make sure the headset is at good contact quality.
 Click Done button when you finish
 6. Now, you can subscribe or unsubscribe more data such as : EEG, Motion and Performance metrics.
+7. When you run the application at standalone mode, the log files will be located at "%LocalAppData%/${TmpAppDataDir}/logs/" on Windows and "~/Library/Application Support/${TmpAppDataDir}/logs"

 ## Change logs

 [May 8, 2020]

-The Example support the following features:
+The example support the following features:
 - Subscribe data streams: EEG, Motion, Performance metric, Device information

 ## Authors